p05wn/ida-scripts/README.md

 # ida-scripts
-1. edit hints
+1. SuperHint
+2. ???

-# edit hints
+# 1. SuperHint
-simple script that allows user to insert custom information to hints supports local variable and structure fields
+IDA plugin that allows users to add comments to variable hints
+> supports local variable and structure fields

-## how to use
-> tested on IDA 8.4 pro

-## usage screenshot